Publish your web content in style.

 - Some documents don’t translate well to the web: meeting minutes, policies, legal documents.
 If these must be on your site, use strategies such as a searchable table of contents, appropriate links and document summaries.

 - Always edit what you write.
-Consult UB’s Editorial Style Guide for everyday usage tips.
+Consult UBalt’s Editorial Style Guide for everyday usage tips.

 - Never type in all capital letters on the web; it’s the equivalent of shouting—and bad practice.